About Me

 Prior to being elected to represent Guildford in Parliament in December 2019, Angela served as Vice Chairman and Chair of Finance of Cranleigh Parish Council and has also been a School Governor and Chairman of a PTA.

 She is a regular contributor to debates in the House of Commons, asking questions on behalf of constituents in Guildford, Cranleigh and the villages, as well as on women's issues and issues of safety for women and girls.
-Angela also has an interest in SENS education and was elected vice-chair of the All Party Parliamentary Group for Australia and New Zealand.
+Angela also has an interest in SEND education and was elected vice-chair of the All Party Parliamentary Group for Australia and New Zealand.

 Since 2012, she has been an active member of the Ewhurst Players and has worked on award-winning productions, as well as singing to raise funds for local and national charities.